oughtinc/primer/chapters/debate/representing-debates.md

 {% endcode %}

-When we render debates, we also provide the option to replace an agent name with "You", like this:
+When we render debates, we also provide the option to replace an agent name with “You”, like this:

 ```python
 >>> print(render_debate(my_debate, self_name="Alice"))